 NTI IS COMMITTED TO THE COMMUNITY

-Here at NTI we have a meaningful purpose beyond profit.
-We are committed to making a real difference in our community by helping to grow the industries of our customers, and supporting charities and community groups.
-Through the hard work and active involvement of NTI employees, our company is able to go above and beyond for our community when they need it most.
+NTI has a meaningful purpose beyond profit, we're committed to making a real difference in our community, by helping our customers and their industries, and by supporting charities and community groups.
+Through hard work and active involvement of NTI employees our company is able to go above and beyond for our community when they need it most.

 Motor Neurone Disease (MND)

 We work with our national network of partners to restore and raffle vintage trucks, along with other initiatives, with proceeds going towards finding a cure for Motor Neurone Disease (MND) as a tribute to NTI’s former CEO Wayne Patterson.

 In 2017, NTI embarked on a nine month community engagement project that brought together members of the transport and insurance sectors, industry associations and wider community to raise funds for Motor Neurone Disease (MND).
 The linchpin for this project was the full restoration of a 1946 International Model K5 Rigid Truck, which was then raffled.

 The fully restored, operational truck was a culmination of time, skill and resources of over 50 supplies, partners and industry affiliates.
 It presented opportunities for these parties and our customers, to interact in a new way.

 The entire project was documented and shared via a 5 part web documentary series titled ‘NTI Truck Restoration: A Green Diamond in the Rough’ (paying homage to the engine type ‘Green Diamond’).